nbailey20/HACC/README.md

 ```
 hacc --configure --export --file filename
 ```
+* An encrypted_file called filename will be created in the current directory
-* Save the encryption_password for exported configuration
+* Save the encryption_password for exported configuration - the new device needs it in the next step!
 * Send encrypted_file to new device

 #### On New Device
 ```
 git clone https://github.com/nbailey20/HACC.git
 cd HACC/
-./MAC_LINUX_SETUP.sh (y for existing Vault)
+./MAC_LINUX_SETUP.sh (enter "existing")
 hacc --configure --set all --file encrypted_file --password encryption_password
 ```